tmward/tmw-config/README.md

 # neovim

 I use [vim-plug](https://github.com/junegunn/vim-plug).
-To set-up neovim and all the plugins on a new setup:
+To set-up neovim and all the plugins that are listed in the `init.vim` on a new setup:

 1. Make sure neovim is installed
 2. Use the .config/nvim/init.vim provided